Icinga/icinga2/doc/10-icinga-template-library.md

 postgres_valtype     | **Optional.** Value type of query result for "custom_query". postgres_reverse     | **Optional.** If "postgres_reverse" is set, warning and critical values are reversed for "custom_query" action. postgres_tempdir     | **Optional.** Specify directory for temporary files.
 The default directory is dependent on the OS.
-More details [here](https://perldoc.perl.org/File/Spec.html).
+More details [here](https://perldoc.perl.org/File/Spec.html). postgres_datadir     | **Optional.** Specifies the database directory (PGDATA).
+This information is required for some actions, such as "bloat", "locks" and "prepared_txns". postgres_language    | **Optional.** Specifies the language for messages issued by the plugin.
+The default language depends on the system configuration. postgres_perflimit   | **Optional.** Specifies the maximum number of performance data values returned by the plugin.
+The default is to return all performance data.

 #### mongodb <a id="plugin-contrib-command-mongodb"></a>